-Update to the summary plan descriptions (SPD) All changes described in this SMM are effective January 1, 2019 unless otherwise indicated.
+Update to the summary plan descriptions (SPD) All changes described in this SMM are effective January 1, 2018 unless otherwise indicated.

-The enclosed information serves as an official summary of material modification (SMM) for this plan.
+The enclosed information serves as an official summary of material modification (SMM) for the High Deductible Health Plan (HDHP) and the High Deductible Health Plan Basic (HDHP Basic).
 Please keep this information with your other plan documents for future reference.
-You can access the summary plan descriptions for your benefits at hr2.chevron.com/hr2.chevron.com/retiree or by calling the HR Service Center at 1-888-825-5247.
+You can access the summary plan descriptions for your benefits at hr2.chevron.com or by calling the HR Service Center at 1-888-825-5247.